-The Company manages liquidity risk by maintaining adequate reserves, banking facilities and reserve borrowing facilities, by continuously monitoring forecast and actual cash flows and matching the maturity profiles of financial assets and liabilities.
+The Company manages liquidity risk through continuous collection of advances to related parties which is considered as cash inflow to finance its operation.
+The Company continuously monitoring forecast and actual cash flows and matching the maturity profiles of liabilities.

 The details of the maturity analysis of the Company's liabilities are as follows: